dplanitzer/Serena/Commands/shell/Language.md

   * All flow control constructs may be used in an expression or statement context
   * The result of a flow control expression that is used in a statement context is ignored
   * The result of an if-then-else expression is the result of the then block if the condition evaluates to true and the result of the else block if the condition evaluates to false
-  * The result of an if-then expression is the result of the then block if the condition evaluates to true and Undefined if it evaluates to false
+  * The result of an if-then expression is the result of the then block if the condition evaluates to true and Void if it evaluates to false
-  * The result of a while expression is the result of the last expression in the loop body if the loop body is executes at least once
+  * The result of a while expression is the result of the last expression in the loop body if the loop body is executed at least once
-  * The result of a while expression that never executes its loop body is Undefined
+  * The result of a while expression that never executes its loop body is Void
   * The result of a break expression is the result of the associated arithmetic expression
   * The result of a break expression that does not come with an associated arithmetic expression, is Void
   * The result of a continue expression is Void